fatihacet/gitlab-workflow/README.md

 **`gitlab.instanceUrl`** _(required: false, default: "https://gitlab.com")_

-If you are using GitLab on a custom domain, you should add this to your user settings file.
+If you are using GitLab on a custom domain, you must add this to your user settings file.
 Example: `"gitlab.instanceUrl": "https://my-gitlab-domain.com"`

 To enable Gitlab Workflow extension to work with different Gitlab instances, each token is assigned to a Gitlab instance URL.
 For the extension to selected the correct token for a specific workspace, the option [`gitlab.instanceUrl`](#configuration-options) can be used.
 This option can be set in the current workspace's `.vscode/settings.json` file.